 There are a few exceptions to this rule.
-For example consumption of shark or polar bear liver over a long period of time can cause hypervitaminosis D which can be lethal.
-Lathyrism is a neurological disease that results from eating certain legumes such as Lathyrus sativus (Grass pea) which contain a highly toxic compound, Oxalyldiaminopropionic acid (ODAP).
+For example, consumption of shark or polar bear liver over a long period of time can cause hypervitaminosis D, which can be lethal.
+Lathyrism is a neurological disease that results from eating certain legumes, such as Lathyrus sativus (grass peas), that contain a highly toxic compound, oxalyldiaminopropionic acid (ODAP).
 OADP is a structural analog of glutamate, an important neural transmitter.
-The composition of biotech foods is carefully studied to ensure that all components are within the ranges of concentration normally observed in that food; special attention is focused on the concentration of constituents such as Vitamin D or other anti-nutrients that could cause adverse effects if consumed in large amounts.
-And, since crop composition data show that GM crops are less altered in their composition than crops produced by more disruptive black-box conventional breeding methods, the odds of an adverse effect arising in 50 years from the consumption of a new GM variety as part of our overall diet are less than they would be from the consumption of other varieties of the same crop—but remember, crop plant breeding has proven to be a very safe process.
+The composition of biotech foods is carefully studied to ensure that all components are within the ranges of concentration normally observed in that food; special attention is focused on the concentration of constituents such as vitamin D or other antinutrients that could cause adverse effects if consumed in large amounts.
+And, since crop composition data show that GM crops are less altered in their composition than crops produced by more disruptive, black-box, conventional breeding methods, the odds of an adverse effect arising in 50 years from the consumption of a new GM variety as part of our overall diet are less than they would be from the consumption of other varieties of the same crop—but remember, crop-plant breeding has proven to be a very safe process.
 We are talking about food here, not toxic waste.

 So far, so good, but, as your question points out, we can't know what is going to happen in 50 years.
-What we do know is that if we don't use GM technology we lose some very important benefits: we will produce less yield per acre; use more chemicals, fuel and labor; lose benefits of soil conservation and improved soil organic matter; lose the benefit of water conservation and lowered contamination of water by farm chemicals; and lose the beneficial reduction in greenhouse gases.
-When deciding whether or not to use a new technology one must weigh the potential risks and benefits and not ignore the damage done by present methods.
+What we do know is that if we don't use GM technology, we lose some very important benefits: we will produce less yield per acre; use more chemicals, fuel and labor; lose benefits of soil conservation and improved soil organic matter; lose the benefit of water conservation and lowered contamination of water by farm chemicals; and lose the beneficial reduction in greenhouse gases.
+When deciding whether or not to use a new technology, one must weigh the potential risks and benefits and not ignore the damage done by present methods.
 There is every reason to believe that GM agriculture is more sustainable and better for the environment in many cases.